amazon-ospo/framework-for-github-app-on-aws/src/packages/app-framework/README.md

 ### Rate Limit Scheduler

-Scans GitHub App Rate Limit usages every 5 minutes and generates metrics using AWS Powertools.
-These metrics can be seen from the rate limit dashboard.
+Scans GitHub App Rate Limit usages every 5 minutes and generates corresponding metrics.
+These metrics are accessible through the rate limit dashboard.
-This enables proper tracking of rate limit usage for each GitHub App.
+This enables proper tracking of API usage for each GitHub App.

 ## Security Considerations